June 24, 2026

 How do I find a Sacramento therapist accepting new patients?

 Two things widen that funnel.
-First, the Sacramento region has a deeper bench of credentialed group practices and hospital-system behavioral health programs than most CA metros outside LA and the Bay - UC Davis Health, Kaiser Permanente, Sutter Health, Dignity Health, and Adventist Health all run outpatient behavioral health intakes here.
+First, the Sacramento region has a deeper bench of credentialed group practices and hospital-system behavioral health programs than most CA metros outside LA and the Bay - UC Davis Health, Kaiser Permanente, Sutter Health, Dignity Health, and Adventist Health all take new outpatient behavioral health intakes here.
 Second, telehealth with any California-licensed clinician opens the pool from "Sacramento therapists with openings" to "California therapists with openings," which is usually the difference between a 12-week wait and a 3-week wait.

 What Makes Behavioral Health in Sacramento Different